benbatscale/nuro-lookup/README.md

 ## Getting Started

 QA: Enter the TaskID into the input box and press enter!
-If the taskID is valid, it will render the error report, Otherwise, it will render an error message.
+If the taskID is valid, it will render the report,
+Otherwise, it will render an error message.

 Developers: git clone this repository, npm install, npm start, then go to localhost:5000 and test it out!